narendraanjana09/MusicWiki/README.md

 # MusicWiki App

-MusicWiki is an Android app that allows users to explore top genres, albums, tracks, and artists in the music industry.
+MusicWiki is an Android app that allows users to explore top genres, albums, tracks, and artists.
 The app uses the Last.fm API to fetch data about various genres, albums, and artists.

 # App Link
 https://github.com/narendraanjana09/MusicWiki/blob/master/app-debug.apk